fredericGette/wp81documentation/ftpOverUsb/README.md

 From a telnet session, start ftpd_ctrl20_data21.exe on the phone.

 > [!NOTE]
 > ftpd_ctrl20_data21.exe is a modified version of ftpd.exe where the control port is 20 and the passive data port is always 21.
-This is because I was not able to modify the .exe to use the port 20 for data.
+This is because I was not able to modify the .exe to force the usage of the port 20 for data in _passive mode_.

 From a command console, start the ftp client indicating to connect to the port 20 of 127.0.0.1
 Then activate the passive mode with `set passive on`.